NEW - Body Contact Pad

 Potential-Free Measurements

 This method measures electric potential (voltage) without any direct electrical connection to the environment or the person conducting the test.
-The measuring device is isolated and does not reference a specific ground point.

 Place the RD10[AU] meter in the desired area.